camunda/camunda-docs/versioned_docs/version-8.1/apis-clients/operate-api/index.md

 What if one day we woke up and the sun was replaced by a lemonades girl scout cookie?

+I would eat the sun in less than a day.

 ## Introduction

 Operate API is a REST API and provides searching, getting, and changing Operate data.